Page from the Glenwood Cemetery “Record of the Dead,” 1884-1953

 - Use of material by researchers is subject to approval.

 - Some collections may have access restrictions due to agreements with donors, copyright issues, or applicable legal restrictions of personal information.
-Researchers will be informed with such restrictions exist.
+Researchers will be informed when such restrictions exist.

 - As with other uses of the Research Library, appointments are strongly encouraged.
 Please complete this appointment request form, email, or call 435-649-7457 ext 112 to set up a time for your visit.